-\$\diamolda Objective: "Today we will learn how to break apart words to spell them."
+↓ Objective: "Today we will learn how to break apart words to spell them."

-Sound Splat: Put grapheme or pictophone flashcards on the floor, and call out a sound.
+↓ Sound Splat: Put grapheme or pictophone flashcards on the floor, and call out a phoneme.
 The first child to slap the dictated one gets a point.
 If playing this game with the whole class, you might want to split into teams and have one child from each team at a time hunting for the right card.

 - ↓ Sound Segmenting: Pick a CVC word and show children how to break it apart verbally.
-Do not write the word out just segment the sounds out loud then put them back together. ("Sit" becomes /s/ /i/ /t/, then becomes "sit" again!)
-Pick 5 words and work through them as a class. - Letter Segmenting: Draw 3 boxes (frames) for the letters in a word on the whiteboard.
+Do not write the word out - just segment the sounds out loud then put them back together. ("Sit" becomes /s/ /i/ /t/, then becomes "sit" again!)
+Pick 5 words and work through them as a class. - ↓ Letter Segmenting: Draw 3 boxes (frames) for the graphemes in a word on the whiteboard.
 Say the word "pot".
 Segment it.
-Show how to match sounds to letters and fill in the boxes.
-Ask the class to think about the first sound and choose which letter it should be (from a selection of grapheme flashcards if you wish).
+Show how to match phonemes to graphemes and fill in the boxes.
+Ask the class to think about the first phoneme and choose which grapheme it should be (from a selection of grapheme flashcards if you wish).
 Write that letter in the first section of a phoneme frame.
-Repeat with the other sounds in the word.
+Repeat with the other phonemes in the word.

-↓ Practice segmenting further by using phoneme frames for a few more words, with the children helping you pick the correct sounds and letters. (dog, sad, pan)
+Practise segmenting further by using phoneme frames for a few more words, with the children helping you pick the correct phonemes and graphemes. (dog, sad, pan)

-- ★ Mini Whiteboard Work: Have the children draw 3 frames on their whiteboards.
-Hold up 3 fingers, say a word from past lesson plans, and then sound-talk it, pointing at a finger at a time for each sound.
-Ask the children to write the letters on their whiteboards. (tip, tap, pop) - ‡ Extension Activities: Magnetic Letters, Printing.
+- Mini Whiteboard Work: Have the children draw 3 frames on their whiteboards.
+Hold up 3 fingers, say a word from past lesson plans, and then sound-talk it, pointing at a finger at a time for each phoneme.
+Ask the children to write the letters on their whiteboards. (tip, tap, pop) - Extension Activities: Magnetic Letters, Printing.

 We recommend telling your class that segmenting is the opposite of blending.
-Rather than putting sounds together to read a word, segmenting breaks a word down into different sounds, ready for matching to the correct letter when spelling.
+Rather than putting phonemes together to read a word, segmenting breaks a word down into different phonemes, ready for matching to the correct grapheme when spelling.